Data Cloud, Agentforce, and AI CRM: What Businesses Need to Prepare First

 Artificial intelligence is changing the way businesses think about customer relationships.

-For years, CRM systems helped companies store customer information, track sales activities, manage cases, run campaigns, and build reports.
+For years, CRM systems have helped companies store customer information, track sales activities, manage cases, run campaigns, and build reports.
 That was valuable, but it was still largely dependent on human effort.
 Teams had to search for information, interpret data, update records, write follow-ups, analyze trends, and decide the next best action manually.

 Now the CRM landscape is moving into a new era.